Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: RESULTS

-Twenty types of real-space magnetic-moment configurations for each magnetic phase, except for the fully polarized state (Ferro) in the high-field region, are presented in Figs.~\ref{fig_RealspaceSfChirality_alpha_plus}(a)~and~\ref{fig_RealspaceSfChirality_alpha_minus}(a).
-The data in Fig.~\ref{fig_RealspaceSfChirality_alpha_plus} includes the states stabilized in the positive-$\Delta$ region or simultaneously in both the positive- and negative-$\Delta$ regions, whereas the the data in Fig.~\ref{fig_RealspaceSfChirality_alpha_minus} includes the states stabilized only in the negative-$\Delta$ region.
-For better visibility, the $6 \times 6$ square lattice is plotted as a $12 \times 12$ lattice by replicating the original $6 \times 6$ unit cell.
-Because the magnetic-moment length $\langle \bm{J}_i \rangle$ for each site differs from the averaged length and the magnitude of the shift varies with the magnetic field and crystal-field splitting, we normalize the moments uniformly only for plotting the three-dimensional configurations in the panel (a)~\footnote{An example is shown in Ref.~\cite{ZhaHayamiPhysRevB.111.165155} ($\alpha$ is fixed at $0.38$): At $\Delta = 0$ and $\Delta = 4$, the magnetic-moment length $\abs{\langle \bm{J}_{i} \rangle}$ varies from $2.47$ (2$Q$~I) to $2.50$ (Ferro) and $\abs{\langle \bm{J}_{i} \rangle}$ varies from $2.27$ (2$Q$~III) to $2.49$ (Ferro), respectively, with magnetic field increasing.}.
-In Figs.~\ref{fig_RealspaceSfChirality_alpha_plus}(a)~and~\ref{fig_RealspaceSfChirality_alpha_minus}(a), we adopt a normalized polar angle $\theta'$ to represent the orientation of magnetic moments along the $z$ direction.
+Twenty types of magnetic phases, each with its real-space magnetic-moment configuration, except for the fully polarized state (Ferro) in the high-field region, are presented in Figs.~\ref{fig_RealspaceSfChirality_alpha_plus_78}(a), \ref{fig_RealspaceSfChirality_alpha_minus}(a), and \ref{fig_RealspaceSfChirality_previous}(a).
+The data in Figs.~\ref{fig_RealspaceSfChirality_alpha_plus_78}~and~\ref{fig_RealspaceSfChirality_previous} includes the states stabilized either only in the positive-$\Delta$ region or in both the positive- and negative-$\Delta$ regions, whereas the data in Fig.~\ref{fig_RealspaceSfChirality_alpha_minus} includes the states stabilized only in the negative-$\Delta$ region.
+For better visualization, the $6 \times 6$ square lattice is plotted as a $12 \times 12$ lattice by replicating the original $6 \times 6$ unit cell.
+Because the local magnetic-moment length $\langle \hat{\bm{J}}_i \rangle$ for each site differs from the spatially averaged length and the magnitude of the shift varies with the magnetic field and crystal-field splitting, we normalize the moments uniformly only for plotting the three-dimensional configurations in the panel (a)~\footnote{An example is shown in Ref.~\cite{ZhaHayamiPhysRevB.111.165155} ($\alpha$ is fixed at $0.38$): At $\Delta = 0$ and $\Delta = 4$, the magnetic-moment length $\abs{\langle \hat{\bm{J}}_{i} \rangle}$ varies from $2.47$ (2$Q$~I) to $2.50$ (Ferro) and $\abs{\langle \hat{\bm{J}}_{i} \rangle}$ varies from $2.27$ (2$Q$~III) to $2.49$ (Ferro), respectively, with magnetic field increasing.}.
+In Figs.~\ref{fig_RealspaceSfChirality_alpha_plus_78}(a)~and~\ref{fig_RealspaceSfChirality_alpha_minus}(a), we adopt a normalized polar angle $\theta'$ to represent the orientation of magnetic moments along the $z$ direction.
 Here, $\theta'$ is defined as the polar angle $\theta$ divided by $\pi$, taking values from $0$ (north pole) to $1$ (south pole) on the unit sphere in the plots.

-To distinguish the magnetic phases in the phase diagrams in Fig.~\ref{fig_phasedia_alpha}, we analyze the magnetic-moment structure factor in momentum space alongside the local scalar chirality in real space.
-Figures~\ref{fig_RealspaceSfChirality_alpha_plus}(b)~and~\ref{fig_RealspaceSfChirality_alpha_minus}(b) illustrates the structure-factor distributions $J(\bm{q})$ within the first Brillouin zone, where the axes $n_x$ and $n_y$ correspond to the momentum vectors ${n_{x}2\pi}/6$ and ${n_{y}2\pi}/6$ (for $-3 \leq n_x, n_y \leq 3$, where $n_x$ and $n_y$ are integers), and a rainbow-colored scheme denotes the intensity.
-The decomposed in-plane and out-of-plane components $J_{\bm{q}}^{xy}$ and $J_{\bm{q}}^{z}$ for each magnetic phase are summarized in Table~\ref{table:ssf_alpha},